MicrosoftDocs/OData-docs/Odata-docs/odatalib/v7/edm/define-singleton.md

 ---
 title: " Define singletons"
-description: "Define singleton using EdmLib APIs.
+description: "This section describes how to define singleton using EdmLib APIs.
 Defining a singleton in the entity container shares the same simple way as defining an entity set."
 author: madansr7
 ms.author: saumadan
 ms.date: 7/1/2019